jhsu802701/rails_from_scratch_rails5/09-06-users_edit.md

 # rubocop:enable Metrics/AbcSize
 # rubocop:enable Metrics/MethodLength
 # rubocop:enable Metrics/ParameterLists
 ```
-* Enter the command "rails test".
+* Enter the command "sh build_fast.sh".
 All 5 of the new integration tests will fail due to undefined methods.
 * Enter the command "alias test1='(command from test results minus the TESTOPTS portion)'".
 * Enter the command "test1".